-You will make lasting connections with classmates and staff at the School of Medicine, Trinity College Dublin.
+You will make lasting connections with classmates and staff at the School of Medicine in Trinity.
 It is important throughout your time here that you not only build academic fortitude, but that you look after yourself and participate in activities you enjoy.

 There are countless student groups and societies on campus - Dublin University Central Societies Committee give you a taste of what's on offer.
 There are 3 major societies connected to the Medicine course - BioSoc, MOVE and Med Day.

 Dublin University, Biological Association, belovedly known as BioSoc or the Bi, was founded in 1874.
 Not only do they organise a number of events, including a Book Sale, an Eid-ul-adha Celebration, the Christmas trip and Panto, the Inaugural Ball and a fantastic Careers Night, but they also provide a number of survival guides to students on every year of the course